aledberg/causal-covar/README.md

-Data and R-code related to the causal covariability project.
-This project site is under construction.
+Data and R-code related to the mansucript _Confounding caused by causal-effect covariability_ available [here](https://arxiv.org/abs/1805.06035)

 ---